 * PHOTO ID – If you are over 18 and wish to gain access, BRING PHOTO ID.
 EVEN IF YOU ARE 55 YOU WILL STILL NEED PHOTO ID.

 * CASH.
-There are cash-out facilities on site, available from the Automagic Teller Machine (ATM), located near Info Centre.
+There are cash-out facilities on site, available from the Automagic Teller Machine (ATM), located near Helper Hut Central (Info).
 But best to bring with you.

 * ANY MEDICATION YOU NEED – there is no pharmacy on site.
-If you have a chronic condition or illness (including asthma, diabetes, epilepsy) and/or allergies please come prepared with your medication and present to First Aid early if you are concerned or experiencing difficulty.
+If you have a chronic condition or illness (including asthma, diabetes, epilepsy) and/or allergies, please come prepared with your medication and present to First Aid early if you are concerned or experiencing difficulty.
 Carry information regarding your condition and emergency contact numbers on you at all times.
 You can also have any medicines stored at First Aid.

-* DRINKING WATER FOR THE CAMPSITE – there is free drinking water available on-site but we highly recommend getting a refillable bulk water container from the supermarket – a 10 litre would be ideal.
-Apart from just drinking it, it will be very handy for washing, cleaning, brushing your teeth and keeping your tongue wet for licking stamps if you decide to do all your wedding invitations whilst at the festival.
+* DRINKING WATER FOR THE CAMPSITE – there is free drinking water available, but we highly recommend getting a refillable bulk water container from the supermarket – a 10 litre would be ideal.
+Apart from just drinking it, it will be very handy for washing, cleaning, brushing your teeth and keeping your tongue wet for licking stamps if you decide to do all your wedding invitations.
 There are of course plenty of hot and cold showers and sinks and water outlets available on site, but nothing beats the convenience of having water on tap at your campsite.
 Can also be refilled at all drinking water tanks.

 * REUSABLE PLASTIC CONTAINERS for drinks and food, including things like salsa.
 Please leave all glass at home.

 * A VEHICLE OR ORGANISE YOURSELF A LIFT HOME.
 Public Transport is a good option to consider.
 Taking the Supernatural Express or Chartering a bus is an even better option.
 Taxis are at an absolute premium out here; a small number are available but book well in advance (like weeks) and make clear plans with the driver.

 * TENT MARKER – they really do all look the same.
-A flag for the car aerial…etc… (But these are not ok in the Amphitheatre).
+A flag for the car aerial.
+(But these are not ok in the Amphitheatre).

 * TORCH AND CAMPLIGHT – those strap-on small headlamps are great for nights, and a battery powered camp lantern or three for the tent and campsite with plenty of batteries is a good idea.
-Some come with remote controls which are terrific for when you are trying to find your tent in the dark.
+Some come with remote controls, which are terrific for when you are trying to find your tent in the dark.
 Some people bring small bike-style flashing battery-powered LED lights on poles or car roofs to help find the tent at night.
 Get a good idea of your bearings when you arrive.
 And have an idea of where your nearest Helper Hut is in case you do get lost.